acutario/ravenx/README.md

 defmodule YourApp.Notification.NotifyUser do
   use Ravenx.Notification

-  def get_notifications_list(user) do
+  def get_notifications_config(user) do
     # In this function you can define which strategies use for your user (or
     # whatever you want to pass as argument) and return something like:

     [
-      [:slack, %{title: "Important notification!", body: "Wait..."}, %{channel: user.slack_username}], [:email, %{subject: "Important notification!", html_body: "<h1>Wait...</h1>", to: user.email_address}], [:wadus, %{text: "Important notification!"}, %{option1: value2}],
+      slack: {:slack, %{title: "Important notification!", body: "Wait..."}, %{channel: user.slack_username}},
+      email_user: {:email, %{subject: "Important notification!", html_body: "<h1>Wait...</h1>", to: user.email_address}},
+      email_company: {:email, %{subject: "Important notification about an user!", html_body: "<h1>Wait...</h1>", to: user.company.email_address}},
+      other_notification: {:invalid_strategy, %{text: "Important notification!"}, %{option1: value2}},
     ]
   end
 end
 ```

-Strategies can be used multiple times in a notification list (for example, if you want to notify multiple users via Slack).
+As seen above, strategies can be used multiple times in a notification list (to send multiple e-mails that have different payload, for example).

 **Note:** each notification entry in the returned list should include:

+1. Atom defining the notification ID.
+2. A two or three element tuple containing:
     1. Atom defining which strategy should be used.
     2. Payload map with the data of the notification.
-3. Optional options map for that specific notification.
+    3. (Optional) Options map for that strategy.

 And then you can dispatch your notification using: